5 Tips for Writing an Attractive Instagram Bio

 Of course, if you’re already an incredibly famous brand, you can probably get away with NOT having a description of who you are.

 A great example of this is Vans.
-The brand is world-renowned for their clothing and shoes, so there’s no need for them to declare that in their bio – their motto is enough.
+The brand is world-renowned for its clothing and shoes, so there’s no need for them to declare that in the bio – its motto is enough.

 When you think ‘hashtag’, the hashtags you can add to your posts to make them findable are probably what springs to mind immediately.
-You can have up to 30 hashtags on Instagram, but you don’t need them all.
+You can have up to 30 hashtags on Instagram, but you don’t need all of them.
 In fact, you shouldn’t add such a high number of them, since it can make the posts look spammy.

-It can also make it easier for you to collect and reshare content, making sure visitors are on the right hashtag and to take people to a feed of user-generated content that boosts your brand awareness.
+It can also make it easier for you to collect and reshare content, making sure visitors are on the right hashtag and taking people to a feed of user-generated content that boosts your brand awareness.

-Apartment Therapy are one of many businesses that have included a branded hashtag in their bio:
+Apartment Therapy is one of many businesses that have included a branded hashtag in their bio:

 When creating your bio, don’t forget about the call to action.
 This key element gives visitors greater context to the link in your bio section.
 In addition, a good call to action will give people direction: what do you want them to do when they visit your profile?